simon-anders/htseq/python2/doc/alignments.rst

    .. attribute:: SAM_Alignment.pcr_or_optical_duplicate

       A boolean.
 Whether the read is a PCR or optical duplicate.
 (See SAM format reference, flag 0x0400.)

+   .. attribute:: SAM_Alignment.supplementary

+      A boolean.
+Whether the alignment is supplementary.
+(See SAM format reference, flag 0x0800.)

    These methods access the optional fields: